UtrechtUniversity/abm4soc/Granovetter-Thresholds/README.md

 ## HOW TO USE IT

 ### Installation
-Intall [Netlogo](https://ccl.northwestern.edu/netlogo/) (version 6).
+Install [Netlogo](https://ccl.northwestern.edu/netlogo/) (version 6).
 Download the .nlogo file from this repository and open it with Netlogo.

 ### Controls
 The _setup_ bottom sets up the agents and the network on the basis of the parameters below.
 Click it just once at the beginning of the simulation.